 "Merry Christmas," she said with a cheeful smile after someone dropped a five dollar bill in the red bucket.

-Now there is someone who understands the true meaning of Christmas and love, Hinata thought as she looked at the young woman and could tell the she had led a hard life but had an inner peace to her that only few people ever obtain in their lives.
+Now there is someone who understands the true meaning of Christmas and love, Hinata thought as she gazed at the young woman.
+As she explored deeper into the core of her heart, she could tell the human had led a hard life, but had an inner peace to her that only a few people ever obtain in their lives.

 Visibly restraining himself from rolling his eyes in front of his poisonous sister-in-law, he looked around for an ice cream stand to take his nephew to.
 His eyes opened wide in fear when he saw Jonas was just about to step off the curb into the oncoming traffic.